Holiday in Herefordshire

-Cosy and Relaxing Holiday Cottages in Herefordshire
+Holiday Cottages in Herefordshire

+Herefordshire is a picture-perfect county in the West Midlands of England.
+The traditional market towns and villages of Herefordshire, such as Ledbury, Leominster and Hay-on-Wye, are known for being quaint and charming.
+Whether you’re looking to support one of the many independently-run businesses the area has to offer or are just interested in seeing the Tudor cottages, it’s easy to slow down and smell the roses in these perfectly relaxed towns.
+With its mansions, country estates, medieval castles and holiday cottages, Herefordshire is filled to the brim with history and heritage.
+Visit Dore Abbey, originally a monastery from the twelfth century, now a church, and Arthur’s Stone, a Neolithic burial monument.
 For natural beauty unlike any you’ve seen before, take a walk or a cycle ride through the Herefordshire countryside.
 Watch as the mighty River Wye flows past you, feel yourself become inspired by the gentle hills of the Golden Valley, or just bask in the sheer wonder of the untouched woodlands and striking limestone gorges.
 Stunning views await.

-Places to Go in Herefordshire
+Things to do in Herefordshire

 Black and White Trail